GIGABOOST.AI

 What Is the Insider Framework: Mastering the Narrative Arc?

 To move from "passed" to "funded," you need a narrative that survives the 134-second skim and thrives in the 45-minute deep dive.
 Here is the 5-stage framework used by founders securing the most competitive rounds in 2026.
+According to GIGABOOST.AI's tracking of founder pitch sequences, founders who structure their narrative around these five stages consistently achieve higher conversion rates from first meeting to term sheet.

 • The Specificity Test: Instead of saying "supply chains are broken," say "last-mile delivery in the Southeast US currently loses $14 per parcel due to [Specific Inefficiency]."